shreekumar3d/jigita/README.md

-# PCB Assembly Jig Generator
+# Jig It!

 Ease PCB assembly with automatically generated 3D printed jigs.
 Achieve well aligned connectors.
 No motor skills required.

-Jigit is "equal opportunity" software.
-It helps you save time, material and money.
-If you use this tool, you are obligated to compensate the developer fairly, i.e. this software is not "free" in terms of cost - there is something you need to pay.
+JigIt is licensed under the AGPL 3.0 License.
+If you need to work with electronics, it can help you save time, material and money.
+Should you find value in this tool, the author implores you to take on the moral obligation of abiding by the "Equal Opportunity" manifesto.
 Details of what "equal opportunity" means and your obligations are in [this page](EQUAL-OPPORTUNITY.md).
-Please take a moment to read it before you start using the software in any way.
+Please take a moment to read it before you start using the software.

-Starting with a PCB design, the project aims to achieve this workflow:
+Starting with a PCB design, JigIt achieves this workflow:

  1. Create a 3D printable jig design from a PCB design.
  2. Print jig.